 Born and raised in Lynn, Brendan comes from a long line of Lynn residents steeped with a strong sense of community involvement.
 His maternal grandfather worked at the GE factory, his paternal grandfather fought in World War II earning a Purple Heart, and both his grandmothers worked full time while raising their families.
 Brendan’s mom currently works as a physical therapist, his dad and brother are both pharmacists and his sister and sister-in-law are school teachers.

-Growing up, Brendan attended public schools in Lynn.
+Growing up, Brendan attended public schools in Lynn K-12.
 At Lynn Classical, he played baseball, basketball, track and served as captain of the football team.
-He went on to play Division III college football.
-Brendan is a graduate of both Colby College and Suffolk University, where he received his Masters of Public Administration.
+He went on to play football at Colby College where he earned his Bachelor of Arts degree in Government.
+Brendan is also a graduate of Suffolk University, where he received his Masters of Public Administration.

-In 2014, Brendan was elected to the House of Representatives.
-He currently serves as a member of the Joint Committee on Community Development and Small Businesses, Joint Committee on Public Health, and the Joint Committee Revenue.
+In 2018, Brendan was elected to the State Senate, where he currently serves as the Chairperson of the Joint Committee on Municipalities and Regional Government, Vice Chair of the Joint Committee on Housing, and a member of the Joint Committee on Economic Development and Emerging Technologies, the Joint Committee on Mental Health, Substance Use, and Recovery and the Joint Committee on Transportation.

-Brendan and his wife Andrea are homeowners in Lynn, where they reside with their two-year old son Nathaniel.
+Brendan and his wife Andrea are homeowners in Lynn, where they reside with their son Nathaniel.